Pryowin/github-pr-reports/README.md

 python pr_reporter.py --help
 ```

-With verbose mode to show PRs with no comments:
+With verbose mode to show PRs with no comments that are marked as "Ready for Review":
 ```bash
 python pr_reporter.py -v
 ```